jeffersonsimaogoncalves/laravel-10-adminlte/README.md

 ```php
 php artisan serve
 ```

+- This is the updated code of admin.

+# Update

+- Added the Light/Dark mode in profile section at top nav.

+- Added the Categoy module.

+- Added the Subcategory module.

+- Added the product module which have basic detail & take multiple images.

+- Added the Role Module.

+- Added the permission Module.

+- Added the collection Module for PDFs.

 - if you want to use the admin side but you have no idea about component & how here things are work. so that you just have to create file & put your code.

 ```php
 <x-admin>